Why Corbus Pharmaceuticals Holdings Inc. (CRBP)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $3.00, which is $2.88 above the current price.
 CRBP currently public float of 124.67M and currently shorts hold a 2.98% ratio of that float.
-Today, the average trading volume of CRBP was 1.47M shares.
+Today, the average trading volume of CRBP was 1.57M shares.

 CRBP’s Market Performance

-CRBP stocks went down by -17.07% for the week, with a monthly drop of -42.89% and a quarterly performance of -57.98%, while its annual performance rate touched -88.38%.
-The volatility ratio for the week stands at 22.67% while the volatility levels for the past 30 days are set at 13.57% for Corbus Pharmaceuticals Holdings Inc. The simple moving average for the period of the last 20 days is -26.73% for CRBP stocks with a simple moving average of -63.60% for the last 200 days.
+CRBP stocks went up by 1.43% for the week, with a monthly drop of -27.80% and a quarterly performance of -52.14%, while its annual performance rate touched -86.68%.
+The volatility ratio for the week stands at 12.79% while the volatility levels for the past 30 days are set at 14.77% for Corbus Pharmaceuticals Holdings Inc. The simple moving average for the period of the last 20 days is -11.08% for CRBP stocks with a simple moving average of -57.68% for the last 200 days.

 Analysts’ Opinion of CRBP